 To get things started, I’d like to share a little bit about myself and why I started this blog.

-First off, I’m married to my wonderful wife, Selenid, who is a college professor and have two amazing boys, Samuel and Emery.
+First off, I’m married to my wonderful wife, Selenid, who is a college professor and have now 3 (as of March 2023) amazing boys, Samuel, Emery, and Camilo.

 I finished my plastic surgery training after medical school in June 2020.
 This consisted of 6 years of residency and 1 year of microsurgery fellowship, all in New York City.